unredacted-word/spectacle/chapters/glossary.md

 ### lived time (_temps vécu_)

-Debord's concept of lived time, originally “temps vécu” and also translated as “lived experience” is a concept where an individual can directly experience, participate, and contribute to the historical events and environment that defines the era in which they live.
+Debord's concept of lived time, originally "temps vécu" and also translated as "lived experience" is a concept where an individual can directly experience, participate, and contribute to the historical events and environment that defines the era in which they live.
 Thus, lived time is opposed to commodity fetishism.